sachinkumar726/Login-Page/README.md

 User Authentication System

 ## Description:
-This project implements a user authentication system using ReactJS for the frontend and Node.js with Express.js and MongoDB for the backend.
+This project implements a user authentication system using ReactJS+ vite for the frontend and Node.js with Express.js and MongoDB for the backend.
 The frontend utilizes Tailwind CSS for UI styling and Toast Master for displaying notifications.
 Users can sign up, sign in, and their session is managed upon successful login.

 ---

 ## File Structure:
-- **frontend:** Contains the ReactJS frontend code.
+- **frontend:** Contains the ReactJS + vite frontend code.
 - **backend:** Contains the Node.js with Express.js backend code.

 ---